klin2024/rocm-libraries/projects/rocsparse/docs/conceptual/storage-formats-sparse.rst

 csc_row_ind Array of ``nnz`` elements containing the row indices (integer).
 =========== =========================================================================

-The CSC matrix is expected to be sorted by row indices within each column.
-Furthermore, each pair of indices should appear only once.
+The CSC matrix is sorted by row indices within each column.
+Each pair of indices should appear only once.
-Consider the following :math:`3 \times 5` matrix and the corresponding CSC structures, with :math:`m = 3, n = 5` and :math:`\text{nnz} = 8` using one-based indexing:
+The following :math:`3 \times 5` matrix and corresponding CSC structures, with :math:`m = 3`, :math:`n = 5`, and :math:`\text{nnz} = 8`, use one-based indexing:

 .. math::